Underground Growth of Fungus Mycelium: An Exploration of its Potential Benefits

 Mycelium is the vegetative part of a fungus, which consists of a mass of branching, filamentous hyphae.
 This intricate, web-like structure plays crucial roles in the life cycle of a fungus, from gathering nutrients, growing, and reproducing to interacting with its surrounding environment in various ways.

-See also The Growth Patterns of Fluffy Mycelium
+See also The Unseen Wonders of the Mycelium Casket

 Growth and Reproduction Process of Mycelium